zigiprimo/grafana/docs/sources/dashboards/variables/add-template-variables/index.md

     - cloud
     - enterprise
     - oss
-menuTitle: Manage variables
+menuTitle: Add variables
-title: Add and manage variables
+title: Add variables
 description: Learn about the types of variables you can add to dashboards and how
 weight: 100
 ---

-# Add and manage variables
+# Add variables

 The following table lists the types of variables shipped with Grafana.